-Our Official Park & Walk facility is located at the Cardiff City Football Stadium (Leckwith Road, Cardiff, CF11 8AZ)
+Our Official Park & Walk facility is located at the Cardiff City Football Stadium (Leckwith Road, Cardiff, CF11 8AZ) and will be open from 7:00am – 6:00pm.

 Cardiff City Stadium is a 1 mile walk from the start, ideal as a warm-up before the race.